THE COST OF BUYING A HOUSE

 3) I add new money to the mortgage to consolidate some debts.

-So in the first scenario I will pay a total of $181,868 in interest added to the $41,608 already paid and the $300,000 for the original purchase resulting in me paying a total of $223,476 in interest charges or $523,476 for the house
+So in the first scenario I will pay another $181,868 in interest added to the $41,608 already paid, as well as the original $300,000 for the original purchase resulting in me paying a total of $223,476 in interest charges or $523,476 for the house.

 In the second instance I pay a total of $235,760 in interest payments which are added to the $41,608 already paid and when coupled with the original purchase price of $300,000 my house will cost me a total of $577,368

-Our final scenario assumes that I have refinanced for $300,000 over twenty five years at 6% and if I did so I would pay $275,826 in interest plus the $41,608 already paid for a total of $317,434 in interest charges plus the principal amount of $300,000 and the reconsolidated amount of $43,576 totaling $661,010 (for my $300,000) house.
+Our final scenario assumes that I have refinanced for $300,000 over twenty five years at 6% and if I did so I would pay $275,826 in interest plus the $41,608 already paid for a total of $317,434 in interest charges plus the principal amount of $300,000 and the reconsolidated amount of $43,576 totalling $661,010 (for my $300,000) house.